Jason Barnard at CopyCon 2019 Melbourne: Where the Three Pillars of SEO Took Shape

 Offline Clarity Is the Prerequisite for Online Understandability.

-Jason Barnard’s conversation with Amy Annetts, who came from traditional advertising in the 1990s, highlighted how the core principles of marketing - clarity, empathy, positioning, and consistency - remain unchanged, even in the digital age.
+Jason Barnardโs conversation with Amy Annetts, who came from traditional advertising in the 1990s, highlighted how the core principles of marketing - clarity, empathy, positioning, and consistency - remain unchanged, even in the digital age.
 As they spoke, Jason recognized a pivotal insight: a brand must establish internal clarity offline before it can expect to succeed online.
+If a brand cannot clearly articulate who it is and what it offers, an algorithm cannot confidently interpret or present it.

 Algorithmic Credibility Is a Direct Reflection of Human Business Principles.